-We can enable health checks at gateways cluster level.
+We can enable health checks for gateway nodes at partition level or gateway cluster level.

 When the health check is enabled, edge-admin will send a request to the edge-node to check if the edge-node is health.
 If it does not meet expectations, the node is considered unhealthy.

 Note: the network from edge-admin to edge-node should be connectable before enabling health check, otherwise the node will be considered unhealthy by admin due to the bad network.

 Let’s try the partition level first.
 We can configure health checker of all gateway nodes in the same partition, which is the recommended way.